 You also must file an FBAR annually if the aggregate of your foreign accounts exceeds \$10,000 at any time during the year.
-FBARs have actually been in the law since 1970, but did not become critical until about 10 years ago.
-If you don't want to go to jail, pay attention to these forms - the government sure does.
+FBARs have actually been in the law since 1970, but did not become as important until more recently.
 Another form under FATCA is IRS Form 8938, and it is part of your tax return.
 In general, it requires reporting where your foreign assets exceed \$50,000 in value.
 It covers many assets not covered by FBARs too.

-If you fail to report your worldwide income or fail to check the foreign account box it can be considered tax evasion and fraud.
-The criminal statute of limitations is six years.
-Plus, the statute of limitations never expires on civil tax fraud, so the IRS can pursue you 10 or 20 years later for back taxes, interest and penalties.

-If you failed to report income, your civil liability to the IRS can include a 20 percent accuracy-related penalty or a 75 percent civil fraud penalty.
+If you fail to report your worldwide income or fail to check the foreign account box, it can be considered tax evasion and fraud.
+The statute of limitations is six years.
+Plus, the statute of limitations never expires on tax fraud, so the IRS can pursue you many years later for back taxes, interest and penalties.
+If you failed to report income, your civil liability to the IRS can include a 20% accuracy-related penalty or a 75% civil fraud penalty.
 Failing to file an FBAR can carry a civil penalty of \$10,000 for each non-willful violation.
-If willful, the penalty is the greater of \$100,000 or 50 percent of the amount in the account for each year you didn't file.
+If willful, the penalty is the greater of \$100,000 or 50% of the amount in the account for each year you didn't file.

 Filing a false tax return is a felony that can mean up to five years and a fine of up to \$250,000.
 Failing to file FBARs can also be criminal, carrying fines up to \$500,000 and up to ten years in prison.
 Fortunately, the IRS has had several amnesty programs.
 The longest running of these programs is the Offshore Voluntary Disclosure Program, but it is ending in September.
-It offers a kind of bulletproof amnesty with a kind of noquestions asked approach.
+It offers a kind of bulletproof amnesty with a kind of no-questions asked approach.
 And for that reason, the announced September 28, 2018 closure date is causing an uptick in people joining before it is too late.
 The other IRS amnesty known as the Streamlined program is less expensive but also less certain.
 And that program is continuing.

-Some people don't want to pay any of the penalties these amnesty programs require, so prefer a "quiet" disclosure.
-That usually involves amending tax returns and filing FBARs outside the IRS amnesty programs, and without drawing attention to what you are doing.
+Some people don't want to pay the penalties these amnesty programs require, preferring a "quiet" disclosure.
+That usually involves amending tax returns and filing FBARs outside the IRS amnesty programs, hopefully without drawing attention to what you are doing.
 The IRS frowns upon this practice, and says it will treat you harshly if it catches you.
 But a few people are comfortable doing it and it can be better than doing nothing.

-In some cases, such filings might not be considered aggressive.
-For example, if you don't owe U.S. taxes (because of foreign tax credits, for example), filing past due FBARs is usually not grounds for any penalties.
-Even if you didn't report your offshore income on your tax return or disclose your account, you may be able to recompute your taxes to fit within this rule.
+Plus, if you don't owe U.S. taxes (because of foreign tax credits, for example), filing past due FBARs is usually not grounds for any penalties.
+Even if you didn't report your offshore income on your tax return or disclose your account, you may be able to recompute your taxes.